Shawky Gharieb

 Shawky Gharieb Bayoumi (شوقي غريب بيومي) (born 26 February 1959) is a former football midfielder who played for Ghazl El-Mehalla and the Egypt national football team.
 He managed the Egypt side that won the bronze medal at the 2001 FIFA World Youth Championship in Argentina.

-As a player, Ghareeb made several appearances for the Egypt national football team.
+As a player, Gharieb made several appearances for the Egypt national football team.
 He participated in four editions of the African Cup of Nations, and was part of the title-winning squad in 1986.
 He also played for Egypt at the 1984 Summer Olympics in Los Angeles.

+He currently coaches Egyptian Premiere League side Al-Mokawoloon Al-Arab.